Volpedo

-Volpedo is a comune (municipality) in the Province of Alessandria in the Italian region Piedmont, located about 100 km east of Turin and about 30 km east of Alessandria.
+Volpedo is a comune (municipality) in the province of Alessandria, in the Italian region of Piedmont, located about 100 km east of Turin and about 30 km east of Alessandria.

 Volpedo borders the following municipalities: Casalnoceto, Godiasco, Monleale, Montemarzino, Pozzol Groppo, and Volpeglino.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Painter Giuseppe Pellizza da Volpedo was born in this village.

 History

 A burial slab, now enclosed in the parish church's walls, shows the Roman presence in the area in the 1st century BC, although the area was perhaps already inhabited by the Ligures.

 In the 10th century it is documented as Vicus Piculus (from latin vicus: "Small village") and received a Romanesque pieve and a castrum, a fortified village whose walls, rebuilt in the 16th century, are still visible today.
 In the 12th century it was known as Vicus pecudis, and was connected to the comune of Tortona, sending relief troops to that city during the siege laid by Frederick Barbarossa in 1155.

 In 1347 Tortona was annexed by the Visconti of Milan who, in 1412, gave Volpedo as a fief to the condottiero Pierino Cameri.
 The latter ceded the town to the Cathedral of Milan.
 In 1513 the walls of Volpedo, of Guelph allegiance, were destroyed by the historical Ghibelline rival town of Monleale on the opposite side of the river Curone; the walls were rebuilt in 1589, when Milan was under Spanish domination.

 In 1738 Volpedo, together with all the area of Tortona, was acquired by the Kingdom of Sardinia (Piedmont), and was given as a fief to marquis Filippo Guidobono Cavalchini.
 In 1849 it became a possession of the Malaspina.

-In the XIX century part of the walls were progressively abducted and in 1856 the Curone bridge, linking Volpedo with Monleale, was built.
+In the 19th century part of the walls were progressively dismantled, and in 1856 the Curone bridge, linking Volpedo with Monleale, was built.
 Only in 1885 a direct route to Tortona, passing through Monleale, was built.

 Between 1928 and 1947, the communes of Berzano, Monleale and Volpeglino were merged into that of Volpedo.